 Prune out the diseased sections and dispose of them, then apply a fungicide according to the package instructions.

 It’s important to ensure adequate airflow between plants, and to water at the soil level to prevent splashing, which can spread fungal spores.

 In the case of a bad infection, remove and destroy all plants.
 Do not place infected plant debris on your compost pile.

 If there is a higher probability of rust due to your local growing conditions, consider planting one of these resistant varieties:

 - Roma II

 - Sea Biscuit

-Pods are usually ready to pick 45-65 days after planting, or 1-2 weeks after blossoms appear.
+Pods are usually ready to pick 45 to 65 days after planting, or one to two weeks after blossoms appear.

 This crop is harvested for its green pods before they are fully mature – pick them before the seeds make the pods bulge, unless you are planning to save some of the seeds from heirloom varieties to plant again next year.

 The pods should be long, firm, and crisp.